TykTechnologies/tyk-k8s-demo/src/deployments/operator-kafka-avro/README.md

 ## Tyk Operator Kafka Example
 Deploys the Tyke Operator [Tyk Operator](https://github.com/TykTechnologies/tyk-operator) and its dependency [cert-manager](https://github.com/jetstack/cert-manager).
-This will also stand up a Federation v1 API example using the tyk-operator.
+This will also stand up a Kafka AVRO to JSON API example using the tyk-operator.

 The following API definitions will be created with this deployment: